SongoQ/symfony-docs-pl/cookbook/bundles/inheritance.rst

 .. caution::

    Translation files do not work in the same way as described above.
-All translation files are accumulated into a set of "pools" (one for each) domain.
-Symfony loads translation files from bundles first (in the order that the bundles are initialized) and then from your ``app/Resources`` directory.
-If the same translation is specified in two resources, the translation from the resource that's loaded last will win.
+Read :ref:`override-translations` if you want to learn how to override translations.

 .. _`FOSUserBundle`: https://github.com/friendsofsymfony/fosuserbundle